vuxcode/pr1-project-gentlelynx/README.md

   -  Allow adding new rows as needed.
   -  Allow to repeat the entire output pattern to get a better understanding of the finished fabric.
   -  Give feedback to the user when the pattern has gaps, indicating that there might something wrong with the input.
+  -  Improve the look of the page.
+Allow for more than 28 columns.
   -  The amount of variables can probably be improved (read: reduced).
 Right now I have about 30 variables which is way too much for something this small.
   -  The important part of the array manipulations are made with .concat method which I've learned is not the proper way to do this.
 Can probably be improved with .splice, so this is something I would need to look into.